-- Builder's name, address and S.C. license number or Emergency Construction Registration number issued by the LLR.
+- Builder's name, address and S.C. license or registration number issued by the LLR.

 - Approximate starting and finishing dates.

 - Work to be done and materials to be used.

 - Cost and terms of payment.

 While the work is being completed, consumers should: